 Seasonality: Provide Incentives for Holiday Gift Cards

 Right after the holidays, consumers have a cache of gift cards that they’ve received from friends and family.
 Encourage your customers to spend them at your store with a gift card exchange!
-Offer credit at your store when they turn in unused gift cards, and you can use them to fund other purchases for your retail store or donate them to charities for a nice tax write off.
+Offer credit at your store when they turn in unused gift cards, and you can use them to fund other purchases for your retail store or donate them to charities for a tax write off.

 Seasonality: Host an Exclusive, Customers Only Event